Overcoming the Peaks and Valleys: Breaking the Feast-or-Famine Cycle That Destroys Small Businesses

 Root Causes: Why Businesses Get Stuck in the Cycle

 Understanding why you are stuck is the first step to breaking free.
-Most businesses fall into the feast-or-famine trap for one or more of these reasons:
+Most businesses fall into the feast-or-famine trap for one or more of these reasons.
+As we detail in our complete business health assessment guide, these structural vulnerabilities are often invisible without systematic analysis:

 Over-Reliance on a Few Clients